Portrait of Anne Forbes by David Allan, 1781, National Galleries Scotland

 Anne Forbes (1745-1834)

-Anne Forbes was born to Hugh (Hew) Forbes in Inverask in 1745.
-Hugh was the son of Colonel John Forbes and Elizabeth Graham, daughter of an Edinburgh merchant.
+Anne Forbes was born to Hugh Forbes in Inverask in 1745.
+Hugh was the son of Lieut.-Colonel John Forbes and Elizabeth Graham, daughter of an Edinburgh merchant.
 In 1701, Colonel Forbes purchased Pittencrieff Park, near Dunfermline, and it was here that Hugh grew up.
 His brother John Forbes (1707 – 1759) was a served in the British Army during 1763 French and Indian War and took the French outpost of Fort Duquesne, now Pittsburgh, Pennsylvania.
 Hugh Forbes was a Principal Clerk of Session in Edinburgh.
 He married Margaret Aikman (1716-1800), daughter of Scottish portraitist William Aikman (1682-1731.)
+He was first cousin of Duncan Forbes, 5th Lord Culloden and Lord President of the Court of Sessions.

 When Anne was 15, her father Hugh died in 1760 and left her widowed mother and two elder sisters in “genteel poverty.”
 In 1767, family friend Robert Chalmers saw some of her pastel (crayon) drawings and felt she had enough talent to study in Italy.
 He arranged for the Aikman family and one other family friend to support her at the level of £200 pounds per year for three years.
 By that time, her brother John Forbes would resign his lieutenant’s commission and help support the family.